ale3otik/ADS-4/Geom/README.md

-- solution of geometric problems presented in task.pdf
+## Solutions for geometric problems presented in task.pdf